sidorof/flask-restful-dbbase/docs/_sources/app-owner-v1.rst.txt

 .. include:: owner_app_v1_code_02.rst

-Finally, we create a Job model that represents the processing of the order.
-And, we create the database and create a couple users.
+Now we create the database and create a couple users.

 .. include:: owner_app_v1_code_03.rst

 The point of this example is to show how to control restricted services and make modifications.
-Accordingly, we will gloss over the portion of the API where the user register/confirm/log-in process by simply creating users.
-And, we will focus on the creation of orders.
+Accordingly, we will gloss over the portion of the API for the user register/confirm/log-in process by simply creating users and focus on the creation of orders.

 .. include:: owner_app_v1_code_04.rst